WPS-Programming/Agent-Maze-Solver/README.md

 HOW TO USE:
 1. Creating a map
    - Run 'builder.py'
-   - When finished, press the "enter" key to save map to 'map.txt' and 'map.pkl'
+   - When finished, press the "enter" key to save map to 'map.pkl'
 2. Running the map
    - Run 'environment.py'
    - See the agent do its work

 Optional
-   - Environment by default loads from map.pkl, but it can be reconfigured to load just the grid from map.txt
+   - Environment by default loads from map.pkl, but it can be reconfigured to load just the grid from map.txt (non-existant by default)
-   - Map/grid can be viewed in its raw form in map.txt
+   - To enable direct user input, go to ```settings.py``` and set DEV_MODE to true.